Muzzammil242/My-OS/README.md

-This OS is made using NASM and simple C language.
+This OS is made using NASM and simple C language.<br>
-This 64-bit OS only shows the text which we wants as a output( in my case it is seecs).
+This 64-bit OS only shows the text which we wants as a output( in my case it is seecs). <br>
-The Software required to make this OS are:
+The Software required to make this OS are: <br>
-1- Docker.
+1- Docker.<br>
-2- Visual Studio Code.
+2- Visual Studio Code.<br>
-3- Qemu.
+3- Qemu.<br>

 OUTPUT OF MY OS: